lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/DEMO_SCRIPT.md

 ### **Call to Action**
 ```
-"GreyGuard Trials represents a paradigm shift in clinical research.
+"TRIAGE A.I. represents a paradigm shift in clinical research.
 We're combining cutting-edge Web3 technologies to solve a real $50
 billion problem that affects millions of patients worldwide.